 Group communications provide means for improved situational awareness also inside hospitals.
-All key parties can be kept informed of the patients travel through the treatment chain, like the Lab knows where to find the patient, Blood bank knows when the patient is in an operating theatre, etc. Patients get faster care more securely and safely.
+All key parties can be kept informed of the patients travel through the treatment chain, for example, the Lab knows where to find the patient, blood bank knows when the patient is in an operating theatre, etc. Patients get faster care more securely and safely.
 Daily work and communication becomes smoother.
 And in an emergency, nurses call for help easily and quickly.

 Watch this video to see what medical professionals in Finland think about their TETRA service (VIRVE):

 When medical professionals need to communicate with other authorities common talk groups are a powerful way of bringing people together.
 Each user organisation can have not only its own unique talk groups in their radios, but also shared talk groups that allow different organisations to communicate during emergencies.
 With one push of a button, they can communicate directly with the members they need – all at once.
 Even if they are not using the same type of devices or connected to the same network.

 And even if legislation prevents shared talk groups between different authorities, special solutions like Call-out over TETRA allows temporary talk groups to be set up easily between TETRA users.
 Another good thing about a TETRA solution is its independence from commercial networks.
 That means TETRA radios will probably be the last ones still operating if a national crisis congests commercial communication networks.